p-avery/ansible-websphere/README.md

 # README
-A set of Ansible modules that lets you manage IBM packages
+A set of Ansible modules that lets you manage IBM packages.

 ## Module Summary
 | Module | Description |